-Notch filter is very effective for killing noise, there is less signal delay than a low pass filter for the same amount of attenuation.
-You can read more about filters in our Betaflight Filter 101 course.
+Notch filters are highly effective at eliminating noise, resulting in less signal delay compared to low-pass filters with the same level of attenuation.
+You can learn more about filters in our Betaflight Filter 101 course.

-The challenge comes from tracking the peak frequency of the noise.
-Dynamic filter does this pretty well, but it only tracks one frequency.
-Motors in a drone can all spin at different RPM (rotation per minute), hence making noise at different frequencies.
+The challenge lies in tracking the peak frequency of the noise.
+While the dynamic filter does this relatively well, it only tracks one frequency.
+Since the motors in a drone can spin at different RPMs (rotations per minute), they create noise at varying frequencies.

 - 14 poles in 22XX, 23XX, 24XX motors